 MPP/MBA Joint Degree

 Joint degree students take classes with MPP and MBA students and are able to develop a broad network of peers in both the policy and business arenas.
-The joint program at Mills is enriched by the co-location of the MPP and MBA Programs in the Lorry I. Lokey School of Business and Public Policy, a shared Career Services Office, and many student clubs and cocurricular opportunities that are available to all students in the MPP and MBA Programs.
+The joint program at Mills is enriched by the co-location of the MPP and MBA Programs in the Lorry I. Lokey School of Business and Public Policy and many student clubs and cocurricular opportunities that are available to all students in the MPP and MBA Programs.

 What's the Difference Between a Joint Degree and a Dual Degree?